GLOBAL MARKETS-Asian stocks climb as traders shrug off inflation surprise

 In commodity markets oil is on a tear as Saudi Arabia and Russia extend production cuts to the end of 2023.
 Brent crude futures LCOc1 are up 30% in three months to $92.32 a barrel.

+"The market remains beholden to Saudi Arabia's oil policy," said analysts at ANZ Bank, who said if cuts were extended into the first half of next year, Brent prices could hit $100.

-Gas markets were skittish as strikes were set to begin at production projects in Australia that account for more than 5% of global supply.
-Overnight benchmark European gas prices TRNLTTFMc1 were up 6.5%.
+Gas markets were skittish as strikesbegan at production projects in Australia that account for more than 5% of global supply.
+On Wednesday benchmark European gas prices TRNLTTFMc1 were up 6.5%.
 NG/EU

-U.S. retail sales figures are also due on Thursday, with markets expecting to see a slowdown.

 World FX rates YTD http://tmsnrt.rs/2egbfVh